Founding Program Director of NursingApply Now

-Stanbridge University is seeking a Director of Nursing to oversee the Associate of Science - RN education program at our new campus in Alhambra, CA. Reporting to the Vice President of Instruction, the Director of Nursing is responsible for all activities related to academic leadership including planning, managing and evaluating all aspects of the program including faculty and staff, curriculum development and implementation, compliance with California Board of Registered Nursing (BRN) rules and regulations.
+Reporting to the Vice President of Instruction, the Director of Nursing is responsible for all activities related to academic leadership including planning, managing and evaluating all aspects of the program including faculty and staff, curriculum development and implementation, compliance with California Board of Registered Nursing rules and regulations.

 - Facilitate all activities related to academic policies, personnel policies, curriculum, resources, facilities, services and program evaluation.

-- Interview and select staff members and provide in-service training and professional development for instructors as well as plan, assign, and direct work, appraise performance, reward and coach employees, address complaints and resolve problems.
+- Recruit, interview, and on-board new faculty and provide in-service training and professional development for instructors as well as plan, assign, and direct work, appraise performance, reward and coach employees, address complaints and resolve problems.

 - Recommend class schedules, instructor assignments and resolution of personnel issues.

-- Direct the instructional staff to assure instruction is provided that it follows the approved curriculum, achieves program objectives and attains desired outcomes.
+- Direct faculty to assure that the instruction provided follows the approved curriculum, achieves program objectives and attains desired outcomes.

-- Coordinate activities related to academic policies, curriculum, resources, facilities, services and program evaluation including assisting in managing faculty schedules and arranging substitutions or substitutes in areas of California Board of Registered Nursing (BRN) approval.
+- Coordinate the management of faculty schedules and arranging substitutions or substitutes in areas of instruction according to California Board of Registered Nursing approval.

-- Act as an advocate for the student and for the faculty.
+- Act as an advocate for the University, program, faculty and students.

-- A minimum of two (2) years experience teaching as an instructor in pre- or post-licensure. programs (such as associate, baccalaureate, masters, or doctoral degree nursing programs)
+- A minimum of two (2) years experience teaching as an instructor in before license or post-license programs (such as associate, baccalaureate, master's, or doctoral degree nursing programs)

 - A minimum of one year's experience as an administrator with validated performance of administrative responsibilities.

-- Hold a valid, active license issued by the California Board of Registered Nursing (BRN).
+- Hold a valid, active license issued by the California Board of Registered Nursing.

 - Knowledge of Board of Nursing regulations for clinical learning desired.